headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 created correctly. **Maven** for sure it the easiest way to handle a Sling / AEM project but that is not required anymore.

+In order to find and evaluate an OSGi Bundle the plugin needs to know the Symbolic Name of the bundle.
+There are multiple ways to configure it and the plugin cannot cover all possibilities.
+It is important that the plugin knows the correct Symbolic Name in order to find the bundle and to evaluate its state on the target server.
+It is **best practice** to **set** the symbolic name for a bundle as a generated value might change over time and that is not a good thing.
+Old bundles are uninstalled during deployment based on the Symbolic Name and when that changes the old bundle remains in the system which can cause  unexpected and random issues.
+This is the order on how the IntelliJ plugin tries to discover the Symbolic Name and first resolution is used:

+1. In a Maven Project the Symbolic Name is set in the **maven-bundle-plugin**.
+The IntelliJ plugin will find that configuration and use it so no further actions are needed
+2. If there is a Sling Facet configuration with a Symbolic Name.
+This is only setting for the discovery and **will not** set the Symbolic Name in the generated bundle
+3. The plugin will try to find the **MANIFEST.MF** file in the build directory and if found read out the Symbolic Name.
+If found this should match the deployed bundle but it is only available after the first build.
+4. In a Maven Project the Symbolic Name is composed of the **group id**.**artifact id**.
+This is only a last resort and can fail if the last part of the group id matches the first part of the artifact id then the **maven bundle plugin** will remove the **leading part** of the artifact id.

 **Attention**: IntelliJ has no way to generate a ZIP file based on resources so to create an Sling Package.
 It will deploy the content but does **not create** a package.